Prof. Alexander F. Hickethier, PhD

 Publications:

-• Co-authored 3 Marine related Navigation Mathematics text/workbooks 2010.
+• Co-authored 3 Marine-related Navigation Mathematics texts/workbooks in 2010.
 AFH

 Experience: